ychong4/ychong4.github.io/Activity 2/Azure/OlympicParis2024/Readme.md

-# Overview: Azure data engineering project for Olympic Paris 2024 dataset
+# Azure data engineering ETL project for Olympic Paris 2024 dataset

 **Goal:** The goal of this project is to demonstrate using tools on Microsoft Azure portal to build end-to-end data pipeline.
 The process is shown in the image below.